jdrco/beacons/README.md

 Use these routes to verify the backend is working:

 - **Public Check**: `GET http://localhost:8000/public_health`
-- **Private Check** (requires auth): `GET http://localhost:8000/private_health`
+- **Private Check** (requires authentication): `GET http://localhost:8000/private_health`

 ---

 ## 🛠️ Troubleshooting Tips

-- Ensure Docker and Node.js are correctly installed.
+- Ensure Docker, Docker Compose, and Node.js are correctly installed.
-- Ensure `.env` exists and is correctly filled out.
+- Confirm both `.env` files are present and contain the correct information.
-- Make sure ports 3000 and 8000 are not blocked or in use.
+- Make sure no other apps are using ports `3000` or `8000`.

 ---

 ## 📚 Credits

+Developed as a capstone project by Nam Son.